 Erika Naginski, Professor of Architectural History

-Eve Blau, Adjunct Professor of the History of Urban Form
+Eve Blau, Adjunct Professor of the History and Theory of Urban Form and Design

 Neil Brenner, Professor of Urban Theory